rexdex/recompiler/readme.md

 ## XEX

 First, the XEX (Xbox Executable) format must be ripped apart and the actual code has to be extracted.
-XEX is a Xbox360 specific executable packing/encryption format.
-It's not very complicated and quite good description can be found here: [Free60](http://free60.org/wiki/Main_Page).
+XEX is an Xbox360-specific executable packing/encryption format.
+It's actually not very complicated, and a quite good description can be found at [Free60](http://free60.org/wiki/Main_Page).
 There are also some old references [here](http://www.openrce.org/forums/posts/111).
-Inside the XEX there are some platform specific headers (like file certificate, media/region information, file encryption key, etc) but also there's a normal
+Inside the XEX there are some platform-specific headers (like file certificate, media/region information, file encryption key, etc), but also there's a normal
-PE style executable, unfortunatelly it's packed and encrypted.
+PE-style executable; unfortunately it's packed and encrypted.

 Decryption of any actual executables requires knowing the secret AES key that is used internally by the loader to compute another AES key that is actually used to decrypt the file content.
-I found it on a Russian site few years ago but could not retrace my steps any more, most likely the site is down gone for good.
-The rest of the XEX format suggests strongly that it was bascically built on top of existing PE image loader that existed in the OS.
+I found it on a Russian site a few years ago but could not retrace my steps any more, most likely the site is gone for good.
+The rest of the XEX format suggests strongly that it was basically built on top of existing PE image loader that existed in the OS.
 The compression used in the XEX is either simple block based compression or a variation of LZ compression.
 Both were identified and reversed years ago by people trying to break the Xbox360 anti-piracy protection.

-Any way, after dealing with those two bumps on the road and unpacking the "internal EXE" from the XEX we follow normal disassembly procedure.
-In general case we end up with a list of sections:
+Anyway, after dealing with those two bumps on the road and unpacking the "internal EXE" from the XEX we follow normal disassembly procedure.
+In the general case we end up with a list of sections:

 ```
 .rdata   0x00000400-0x0004C100 r__